Protecting the Future of Information: LOCO Coding With Error Detection for DNA Data Storage: Some Properties of D-LOCO codes

 \subsection{Reconfigurability}

 Just like all LOCO codes \cite{ahh_general}, D-LOCO codes are also easily reconfigurable.
-In particular, the same set of adders used to encode-decode a specific D-LOCO code can be reconfigured to encode-decode another D-LOCO code of different length and/or run-length constraint simply by changing their inputs (the cardinalities) through multiplexers, provided that the size of the adders in the system allows that.
-Reconfigurability can play a pivotal rule as the storage system ages and its performance gradually degrades.
+In particular, the same set of adders used to encode-decode a specific D-LOCO code can be reconfigured to encode-decode another D-LOCO code of different length and/or run-length constraint. {Reconfigurability can play a pivotal role as the storage system ages and its performance gradually degrades.
+For instance, we may need to switch the run-length from $\ell$ to $\ell'$, where $\ell' < \ell$, in order to address the need of an aging, more error-prone system in which, homopolymers of shorter lengths become detrimental.
+While this will result in a rate loss, it can maintain the same level of reliability with time.
+Such reconfiguration is achieved simply by changing the inputs of the adders, i.e., the cardinalities, from $\{N_{\mathrm{D}}(i+1-\ell), \dots, N_{\mathrm{D}}(i)\}$ to $\{N_{\mathrm{D}}(i+1-\ell'), \dots, N_{\mathrm{D}}(i)\}$ through multiplexers to find the symbol contribution $g_i(c_i)$.
+Note that the system allows this reconfiguration since the required size of the adders gets lower as we move from $\ell$ to $\ell' < \ell$.

+Provided that storage overhead requirements allow it, one can also compute the contributions of each symbol offline for $\mathcal{D}_{m, \ell}$ and $\mathcal{D}_{m, \ell'}$ and switch from the former to the latter through multiplexers in order to find the index of a codeword via $m$ additions (see Remark~\ref{offline_contributions}). }